 How to Make a Rusted Roof for Your House Tutorial

-How to add different Textures to Your Houses
+How to add Different Textures and Finishes to Your Houses

-Many of the websites listed below are more traditional in the decor of the little houses, but the instructions are wonderful.
-You will find them to be so inspiring.
+Many of the websites listed below are more traditional in the decor of the little houses with wonderful instructions.
+You will find them informative and seriously inspirational.

 Howard Lamey is an incredibly generous builder of Putz houses meaning that he shares his patterns and knowledge freely.
 His website is littleglitterhouses.com where you find instructions on how to make them.
 It’s not regularly updated, but the basics are incredible.
 When you go to Pinterest and search for Putz houses or glitter houses – you’ll see that many are made are by Howard or from one of his patterns.

-You will find that the Cardboard Christmas forums are an absolute wealth of information on making putz houses.
+The Cardboard Christmas forums are an absolute wealth of information for making putz houses.
 Paul Race generously hosts this site to share his love of Putz houses.
 And as a bonus, one of the original members is Howard Lamey who posts regularly and shares his knowledge and patterns there as well.
 You do not have to be a member to read ALL the posts there and to get access to all the patterns.
 You have to sign up if you want to be a member and ask questions or reply to posts.
 There is a nominal cost of $1/month which was initiated to prevent fake sign-ups.
 It is well worth it.

 Rhonda of Christmas Notebook makes lovely glitter houses.
 She has many tutorials on her website demonstrating steps in making the houses.
 As of this writing, she regularly updates her website.
 She is very active making lots of beautiful Putz houses that she sells to raise funds for charity.

 I stumbled upon Cassie Stephen’s blog by accident.
 She is an art teacher in Nashville, TN so the projects are beautifully artistic as you would expect.
 I am including her website because in one little party, she demonstrates the simplicity and appeal of making the little houses.

-Want to remember where you found this article?
+Want to remember where you found this article on making glitter houses?
 Then pin to your favorite crafting Pinterest board.